 The Real World Learning program is an opportunity provided to all Da Vinci Schools students at the high school level.
 This is the "hands-on" component of our cornerstone college preparation and career exploration curriculum.
-Working for community businesses and organizations, Da Vinci students gain an understanding of the essential skills and work habits necessary for success.
+Working with professional partners, Da Vinci students gain an understanding of the essential skills and work habits necessary for success.
 The goal of the Real World Learning program is to bridge the gap between the classroom and the workplace.